-A wine with a contemporary style, as well as an elegant and intense profile.
-These wines convey the character of the selected and distinct parcels on the Estate.
+With a contemporary style and an elegant and intense profile, these wines exhibit the character of selected and well-defined fields on the Estate.

 In the 18th century, João de Aboim, a descendent of Egas Moniz and an important figure in the time of King Afonso III, created, from the different lands given by the Monsaraz and Portel municipalities, Defesa do Esporão one of the oldest estates of this type in Southern Portugal.

 Defesas were large demarcated estates that were defended against grazing cattle from other areas and directly linked to the founding of Portugal during the Christian reconquest of the south.
 Examples of agro-forestry and pastoralist systems, defesas had a variety of uses.
 Deriving from the Mediterranean forest, at the time of the founders, the defesas reclaimed land from forests for the purpose of pasture.